cselab/aphros/examples/107_wasm/aphros.md

 "
 ```

-The boundary conditions are set to `BRTYPE` inside the primitives.
+The boundary conditions are set to `BCTYPE` on domain edges
+and edges of solid bodies that fall inside the primitives.
-Valid values of `BRTYPE`:
+Valid values of `BCTYPE`:

 `wall VX VY 0`
 : No-slip wall with given velocity